Ranking all 130 FBS QBs, prior to spring practice.

 A midseason knee injury seemed to slow Allen in the second half of 2016, but his first year as a starter was a success.
 Over 13 games, Allen threw for 3,430 yards and 25 touchdowns.
 He also led all SEC quarterbacks by connecting on 53 passes of 20 or more yards.
 A rebuilt receiving corps will be an early challenge for Allen in 2017.

 13. Deondre Francois, Florida State

 The Seminoles will be looking for Francois to take the next step in his development in 2017.
 As a redshirt freshman last fall, Francois completed 58.8 percent of his throws for 20 scores and added 196 yards and five touchdowns on the ground.
 After taking several monster hits, there’s no question about Francois’ toughness or willingness to stand in the pocket and deliver a strike.
-However, head coach Jimbo Fisher would like to see Francois get rid of the ball quicker and improve his accuracy this spring.
+However, head coach Jimbo Fisher would like to see Francois get rid of the ball quicker and improve his accuracy this offseason.

 12. Jarrett Stidham, Auburn

 Stidham ranked as one of the top quarterback recruits in the 2015 signing class and was pressed into action as a true freshman at Baylor following a season-ending injury to Seth Russell.
 Stidham showcased his talent in the limited stint, throwing for 1,265 yards and 12 touchdowns.
 He left Waco following the dismissal of Art Briles and spent 2016 at a junior college.
 Stidham is the missing piece for Auburn’s offense.